Keeping up with Energy Toolbase's extensive utility rates database

 Standard Process for Updating Rates

 Our database is extensive.
-There’s more than 850 utilities and a combined number of more than 36 thousand global and custom rates in our database and growing by the day.
-And these numbers are not only in the U.S. but currently in several other countries including Saudi Arabia, Australia, Brazil and Italy just to name a few.
+There are more than 850 utilities and a combined number of more than 36 thousand global and custom rates in our database and growing by the day.
+And these numbers are not only in the U.S. but currently in several other countries including Saudi Arabia, Australia, Brazil, and Italy just to name a few.
 Our internal database plays a big part in tracking all of these.
-Within it, we track the frequency in which a utility updates (monthly, quarterly, semi-annually or annually), the last effective data and the date the tariff should be reviewed next.
+Within it, we track the frequency in which a utility updates (monthly, quarterly, semi-annually or annually), the last effective date and the date the tariff should be reviewed next.
 It sort of goes in a monthly cycle.
 With every new month, our analysts will move down that internal database list to see which utilities have been updated.
 To determine this, our team reviews each tariff in detail.
-If any changes have been made, and updated rate will be created, reviewed and activated.
+If any changes have been made, and the updated rate will be created, reviewed and activated.
 Rate accuracy isn’t something to be taken lightly, so at least 2 sets of eyes see these rates before they’re activated.

 Custom and Global Rates

 There’s a lot of rates in our database.
 But there’s a chance that the rate you’re needed for a particular project isn’t there.
 Energy Toolbase is a user-driven platform, meaning that it relies on users’ requests to get rates added to the database.
 For a rate that you’re not seeing, it could be because its simply never been requested in the past.
-Another reason why you don’t see it is because our utility rates team has previously determined that the rate would be a custom rate in our database.
+Another reason why you don’t see it is that our utility rates team has previously determined that the rate would be a custom rate in our database.
 Custom rates can only be seen by the account that requested the rate.
 For both circumstances, you’ll simply need to request the rate.